 I am on a message board called Gentle Christian Mothers, which among other things is a support board for moms who choose not to go a punitive Ezzo or Pearls-type parenting style, yet still place boundaries and claim authority over their children.
 An interesting discussion came up regarding a statement on the Pearls' site about Jersey cows and how the calves are kept on a feeding schedule because of the richness of the milk.
 Is there any truth to that?

 Sidebar!
 Wishing to successfully change the overarching appearance with my own branding.
-Opinions concerning the overall style of http://williamslakesportsmen.ca?
-Definitely an unbelievable sportsman association site with heart if, perhaps looking inside the British Columbia areas.
+Opinions concerning the overall style of https://howtogetapatent.ca?
+Definitely a remarkable patenting service online if, perhaps looking inside the Ontario areas.
 Make your opinions.
 Thx!

 Thanks for writing in with this most amusing question.
 WellI should say the claim is amusing to me, not the question.
 First, I must give a disclaimer.
 I am not a conventional milkmaid.
 Meaning, I do not utilize practices of the modern dairy industry.
 I could get rebuked and have lots of tomatoes thrown at me from other dairy farmers.
 My assertions are not scientific, but experiential.
 I do what I do because I rather like it this way.
 It works for me!
 But, it may not work for others!!
 Simply, I have a very good rationale for why I do what I door at least in my mind anyway.